k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 #### Number of Entities

-- This field needs to be set on eac h permission - read and write.
+- This field needs to be set on each permission — read and write.
 TDM V9.3.0 introduces the option to grant permission for **Unlimited entities**.
 This feature allows users to process all entities that match the selected criteria in a task.

 - The permission set can support one of the following options: allow processing an unlimited number of entities per task, or limit the user to a maximum number of entities per task.

-- The **Maximum number of entities** field is populated if the Unlimited entities is cleared and indicates the maximum number of entities processed by a task.
-This number must be set for each access type.
-The Number of Entities is set on both **Read** and **Write** access types.
+- The **Maximum number of entities** field is populated when the Unlimited entities checkbox is unchecked; it indicates the maximum number of entities that can be processed by a task.
+This number can be set for each access type (read or write).
 A different number of entities can be set for each access type.

   **Example:**
   - Read Number of Entities = 1000.
 Write Number of Entities = 10.